simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *Kirghiz:* A nomad race widely scattered through Central Asia, of Mohammedan faith.

-*Kunlun:* A mountain range crossing northern India and Tibet.
+*K'uen lun:* A mountain range crossing northern India and Tibet.

 *Kokyar:* A small oasis in foothills south of Kargalik.